rshivdasani18/hello_world/README.md

 'The world is giving you answers each day.
 Learn to listen'

+I like turtles

+"Yesterday is history, tomorrow is a mystery, and today is a gift.
+That is why they call it the present." -Master Oogway

 In the meantime, here's a cute puppy to brighten your day!
 ![alt text](http://www.zarias.com/wp-content/uploads/2015/12/61-cute-puppies.jpg)